Logistics Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for logistics roles in New Mexico?

-The H-1B is the most common visa for logistics roles requiring a bachelor's degree in supply chain management, industrial engineering, or a related field.
+The H-1B visa is the most common visa for logistics roles requiring a bachelor's degree in supply chain management, industrial engineering, or a related field.
 Positions such as logistics analyst, supply chain manager, and operations research analyst have qualified under the specialty occupation standard.
 The TN visa is available to Canadian and Mexican nationals in qualifying management or engineering roles.
-The O-1 is rarely applicable unless the candidate has extraordinary achievements in the field.
+The O-1 visa is rarely applicable unless the candidate has extraordinary achievements in the field.

 Which cities in New Mexico have the most logistics sponsorship jobs?